 Gas Supply Agreement

 The Cuiabá I Power Plant has entered into a Gas Supply Agreement with TBS.
-The Gas Supply Agreement is for a term of 19 years and is designed to be coterminous with the Cuiabá I PPA.
+The Gas Supply Agreement is for a term of 19 years and is coterminous with the Cuiabá I PPA.
 The Gas Supply Agreement provides for a 201-day commissioning period preceding the contract term, during which the Power Plant will be commissioned.

-Under the Gas Supply Agreement, EPE has the right to request delivery of up to 80,800 MMBtu/day of gas, which is expected to be the maximum quantity of gas that the Cuiabá I Power Plant can consume during a day when operating at its peak.
-If TBS fails to deliver the gas that EPE requests, TBS is liable to EPE for its incremental cost of purchasing and transporting alternative fuels.
+Under the Gas Supply Agreement, EPE has the right to request delivery of up to 80,800 MMBtu/day of gas, which is expected to be the maximum quantity of gas that the Cuiabá I Power Plant can consume during a day when the plant is operating at its peak.
+If TBS fails to deliver the gas that EPE requests, TBS is liable to EPE for EPE’s incremental cost of purchasing and transporting alternative fuels.
 If EPE is unable to purchase alternative fuels, TBS is liable for certain damages (capped at US$4 million per year) that EPE incurs under the Cuiabá I PPA.

 Each month, EPE will pay TBS a contract price consisting of two components.
-The first is a variable component, which is a per MMBtu price payable (originally at the time of the execution of the contract in late 1998 US$1.21/MMBtu as of December 1996, with mirror escalation provisions as per the terms of the YPFGSA with SCG described below) on the quantities of gas that EPE receives during such month, provided that EPE is obligated to take at least 80% of the sum of the maximum daily quantities for such month, reduced for scheduled maintenance and quantities not received as a result of force majeure.
+The first is a variable component, which is a per MMBtu price of (US$1.21/MMBtu as of May 7, 1997, adjusted annually by the greater of 2% or (US-CPI-U, minus 0.25%)) on the quantities of gas that EPE receives during such month, provided that EPE is obligated to take at least 80% of the sum of the maximum daily quantities for such month, reduced for scheduled maintenance and quantities not delivered or received as a result of force majeure.
 The second component is a fixed component payable regardless of the quantities of gas the Power Plant consumes during the month.
-The fixed component is escalated by the greater of 5% or US CPI-U.
+The fixed component is escalated by the greater of 0.50% or US CPI-U. A schedule showing the fixed component will be available in the Data Room.

 To meet its gas supply obligations to the Cuiabá I Power Plant, TBS has entered into the SCG GSA, pursuant to which SCG must supply TBS with 100% of its gas needs.
 SCG has, in turn, entered into the YPF GSA to meet its obligations to TBS.
-Under the SCG GSA, SCG has the right to acquire between 75% and 100% of the natural gas requirements of TBS (i.e., EPE) from Repsol YPF-Andina.
-SCG is free to contract or purchase the other 25% on a rolling six month basis.
+Under the YPF GSA, SCG has the right to acquire between 75% and 100% of the natural gas requirements of TBS (i.e., EPE) from Repsol YPF-Andina.
+SCG is free to contract or purchase the other 25% on a spot basis (contracts having terms of less than six months).
 For contracts longer than six months, the 25% option is subject to a right of first offer (on identical terms and price) by Repsol YPF-Andina.
 This freedom on the 25% provides substantial flexibility to seek additional income from sourcing regional gas supply at lower rates as well as an important mechanism for gas price discovery in the region on a continuous basis.